 Stick to the plan you both agree on

-Once your budget is set, don't deviate from it without first having a conversation with each other about it.
+If you have to deviate from your budget, make sure to talk about it first.
 Not only will this avoid conflict, but it will also help you maintain trust with your significant other around your finances.

 The last thing you want is to get into a big fight or feel disappointed because one of you didn’t honor the agreement (i.e. your budget) you both made.